DHTMLX/docs-suite/docs/form/api/combo/combo_keydown_event.md

 @params:
 - `event: KeyboardEvent` - a native KeyboardEvent object
-- `id: string | undefined` - the id of the option of the Combo control
+- `id: string | number | undefined` - the ID of the option of the Combo control

 @example:
 form.getItem("combo").events.on("keydown", function(event, id) {